 How to get to Cala Sa Nau

-Cala Sa Nau is located in the eastern part of the island of Mallorca, in the municipality of Felanitx, and together with Cala Mitjana is the first beach that is outside the circuit of the most touristy beaches of Cala d’Or if you head towards the north of the island.
+This semi-wild beach is located on the eastern part of the island of Mallorcain the municipality of Felanitx, being together with Cala Mitjana, the first beaches to be found off the beaten track of the most touristy beaches of Cala d’Or if you head towards the north of the island.

 Getting to Cala Sa Nau by car